 - Zip up your jacket and put the end of your sleeping bag in your jacket.
 This will help you keep your feet warm and dry.
 This only works if your jacket is dry!

 To keep yourself warm during a cold night, you should insulate yourself the right way.
 Add extra layers if you are cold, but always make sure you are not sweating inside your sleeping bag.
 This is counterproductive!

 - Feet: Bring sleeping socks and make sure they stay dry!
 Sleeping socks aren’t tight, so they do not interfere with the blood flow to your feet, which actually keeps your feet warm.
-Fleece-lined waterproof socks are ideal!
+Fleece-lined socks are ideal!

 Hack #4: Choose the right tent